rhysseddon/Flags-Quiz-MS2-Project-/README.md

 ## Deployment

 ### Hosting
 The website is hosted on GitHub pages on GitHub.com, where I save all my repositories.
-The method I used for deployement was as follows:
+The method I used for deployment was as follows:

 - Logged into GitHub.com.
 - Opened my repositories.